 3. Then, in the Name of Template field, add the template name.

-• Sticky – This will make the header sticky at the top.
-It will appear only when users start scrolling down and remain fixed at the top.
+- Sticky – Makes the header sticky at the top.
+It appears only when users start scrolling down and remains fixed at the top.
+Use this when you want a header that is hidden on page load and reveals itself as the user scrolls.

 Note: The Additional Settings option is only available if you are using the Nexter theme.